dkodar20/blueconky/README.md

 ![image](desktop.png)

 # Install
 Installation is straighforward.
 Install the [conky-cairo](https://github.com/brndnmtthws/conky) package.
-The make a `.conky` folder in your home directory and place the `conkyrc` and `conky-dashboard.lua` files in it.
-Then run
+Make a `.conky` folder in your home directory and place the `conkyrc` and `conky-dashboard.lua` files in it.
+Run
 ```
 conky -c ~/.conky/conkyrc
 ```